 The subaction relation is visualized below.
 Both the green and yellow boxes are proper subactions of Alice’s exercise on the paint offer.
 Additionally, the creation of Iou Bank P (yellow box) is also a proper subaction of the exercise on the Iou Bank A.

 Similarly, a subtransaction of a transaction is either the transaction itself, or a proper subtransaction: a transaction obtained by removing at least one action, or replacing it by a subtransaction of its consequences.
-For example, given the the transaction consisting of just one action, the paint offer acceptance, the image below shows all its proper subtransactions on the right (yellow boxes).
+For example, given the transaction consisting of just one action, the paint offer acceptance, the image below shows all its proper non-empty subtransactions on the right (yellow boxes).

 To illustrate contract keys, suppose that the contract key for a PaintOffer consists of the reference number and the painter.
 So Alice can refer to the PaintOffer by its key (P, P123).
 To make this explicit, we use the notation PaintOffer @P A &P123 for contracts, where @ and & mark the parts that belong to a key.
 (The difference between @ and & will be explained in the integrity section.)
 The ledger integrity constraints in the next section ensure that there is always at most one active PaintOffer for a given key.
 So if the painter retracts its PaintOffer and later Alice tries to accept it, she can then record the absence with a NoSuchKey (P, P123) key assertion.